-Toyota Camry owners have reported 24 problems related to steering rack and pinion (under the steering category).
+Toyota Camry owners have reported 26 problems related to steering rack and pinion (under the steering category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Toyota Camry based on all problems reported for the Camry.

 Upon having the vehicle serviced on July 30 th 2014 on our way to las vegas to surprise my father in law for 90 years young I was informed by the good year service technician that what he was about to show me was recaled 2005 9 years ago! rack and pinion steering leakage and other known steering problems.
 Being a mechanic all my entire working and military life us navy .
 Theres not allot of mechanics I don't know.
 From the leaky boot and steering play this was a mess.
 Why didn't Toyota inform me of this recall?.
 I will how ever bring my vehicle to the nearest Toyota dealer to let them see for them selves that the problem is real.
 And should have been addressed 9 years ago!.
 Its already been recalled and they should honor the problem.

 See all problems of the 2005 Toyota Camry .